stwalez/devops-pbl/project_7_files/project_7.md

 $db = mysqli_connect('172.31.15.131', 'webaccess', 'uBf5H4F@kx4tsTM', 'tooling','3306');
 ```

-Configure SELinux to permit httpd to use NFS
+Configure SELinux to permit the httpd service to use NFS
 ```
 setsebool -P httpd_use_nfs 1
 ```

-Configure SELinux to permit httpd to connect to /usr/sbin/php-fpm from name_connect
+Configure SELinux to permit the httpd service to connect to /usr/sbin/php-fpm from name_connect

 ```
 setsebool -P httpd_can_network_connect_db 1